 - Construction managers are involved only in the construction stage, while project managers oversee the entire project.

 - Construction managers report to project managers, so they have less authority in comparison.

-- Construction managers are not strictly required to hold a BA degree, while the expectations and requirements from the PM-s are much higher, so without having higher education, they can’t compete in the market.
+- Construction managers are not strictly required to hold a BA degree, while the expectations and requirements from the PMs are much higher, so without having higher education, they can’t compete in the market.

 Both project and construction managers have a significant role in the construction project.
 Without them, it would be very hard to complete the project successfully.
-That’s why the pressure on them is very high, so they absolutely need assisting digital tools for keeping track of all the processes.
+That’s why the pressure on them is very high, so they absolutely need assisting digital tools in keeping track of all the processes.

 Of course, in big projects like construction ones, it’s almost inevitable that we’ll make mistakes as, in the end, we’re all humans.
-But at least we can try to reduce them with construction project management software.
+But at least we can reduce them with construction project management software.